 Promotion Review Process

-Guidelines and Criteria for Faculty Promotion
+Guidelines and Criteria for Faculty Appointment and Promotion

 All new tenure- or continuing-eligible faculty hired after July 1, 2003 must have a probationary review in their third year and a mandatory review for tenure or continuing status in their sixth year.
 Annual reviews for tenure- and continuing-eligible faculty must have an extra component that addresses progress toward tenure or continuing status.